lame-impala/params_ready/README.md

 # ParamsReady
 ## Define controller interfaces in Rails
 Create well defined controller interfaces.
-Preprocess, coerce and constrain incoming parameters to safely populate data models, hold session state in URI variables across different locations, build SQL queries.
+Sanitize, coerce and constrain incoming parameters to safely populate data models, hold session state in URI variables across different locations, build SQL queries, apply ordering and offset/keyset pagination.

 ## Basics
 This library is concerned with the receiving part of the controller